porteux/porteux/README.md

 To use PorteuX in a language other than English, download the multilanguage package and use the PorteuX Language Switcher application to choose the desired language.

+To read Asian characters, download and activate the [notoserifcjk-regular.xzm](https://github.com/porteux/porteux/raw/main/common/notoserifcjk-regular.xzm) module.
+Some PDFs may also require `poppler-data` package, via `getpkg` command.

+To run Windows applications inside PorteuX, you can find both Wine and Multilib Lite xzm modules in the app store.
+It's recommended to have these 2 modules in `/porteux/optional` and activate them only when needed.

+## Installing new packages or applications

-To download a Slackware package that is not present in PorteuX and convert it to a .xzm module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
+To download a Slackware package that is not present in PorteuX and convert it to a xzm module, run the command `getpkg -m [packageName]` (e.g `getpkg -m gimp`).
+After the xzm module is created, double-click to activate it.
 It's recommended to move the module to the `porteux/modules` folder to ensure it is automatically loaded after boot.

+To install new applications that are not in the Slackware repository, AppImage packages are recommended.
+If an application is not available in AppImage format, PorteuX provides a Flatpak xzm module that can be used to download and install any software available in the Flatpak repository.

 To build anything inside PorteuX, it's recommended to download and activate the `05-devel` xzm module, which includes compilers, git, make, headers, etc. To build a driver (e.g. VirtualBox or any physical device), also download and activate the `06-crippled-sources` xzm module.

-To run Windows applications inside PorteuX, you can find both Wine and Multilib Lite xzm modules in the app store.
-It's recommended to have these 2 modules in `/porteux/optional` and activate them only when needed.

-To read Asian characters, download and activate the [notoserifcjk-regular.xzm](https://github.com/porteux/porteux/raw/main/common/notoserifcjk-regular.xzm) module.
-Some PDFs may also require `poppler-data` package, also available via `getpkg` command.

 ## Default Username and Password